wp-plugins/wp-e-commerce/readme.txt

 == Changelog ==

+= 3.7.5 Beta 1 =
+* Shipping Discount Bug that stopped shipping working at all.
+* Categories Widget has had numerous changes –
+* Better MU support.
+* Canadian Tax – Fixes
+* US Tax –Fixes
+* Product Categories Caching Issue  Resolved
+* Coupons – ‘Apply to all Products’
+* ‘Your Account’  done some fixes to it.
+* ‘Accepted Payment’ goes straight to ‘Closed Order’

 = 3.7.4 =
 * Changes to shipping to fix the bugs from 3.7.3 with shipping and the new shipping_discount feature